-Everyone has to start somewhere.
+Whisky; everyone has to start somewhere.
 But what do you do when you don’t want people to know you’re only starting out?

-Until you do learn it all, here are some helpful places to start, so you can look like you know it all already!
+Here are some helpful places to start, so you can look like you know it all already!

 Firstly, when ordering a whisky, ask for it neat.
 This simply means without ice.
-To some in the industry ice is considered sacrilege as it can dull the flavours of the dram.
+To some in the industry, ice is considered sacrilege as it can dull the flavours of the dram.
 So no ice if you want to look like you know what you’re doing!

 And also know the difference between a Single Malt and a Blend.
 Single Malt is one Whisky made in one distillery, and a Blend is a mix of several Whiskies from several distilleries.